Greek Basketball League: All-time stats leaders

 The all-time stats leaders of the HEBA fully professional level era Greek Basketball League, from the 1992–93 season to the present.
 These are the officially recognized league stats leaders.
 Although the Greek Basketball League officially recognizes results and championships from the earlier formats of the league, it only officially recognizes the stats leaders since the league's professional era began, with the 1992–93 season.
-The competition's stats from years prior, when the league was officially classified as an amateur level competition, are not officially recognized.
+The competition's stats from years prior, when the league was officially classified as an amateur level competition, are officially recognized by All-time Top 10 scorers.